MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/filesizeinvalid.png">
 </kbd>

-The file size of the loaded file is measured in bytes.
-If the file size is invalid, the label will appear red, and any discrepancy in bytes will be calculated and displayed.
+The loaded file's size is displayed in bytes, followed by the hexadecimal representation.
+If the file size is invalid, the data will be shown in red, and any byte discrepancies will be calculated and appended.

-> 🛈 8,388,615 (>7) would indicate the given firmware is 7 bytes too large.
+> 🛈 8,388,672 • 800040h (>64) would indicate the given firmware is 64 bytes too large.

 ---